Skatteetaten/mva-meldingen/docs/english/informasjonsmodell/index.md

 # XSD for uploading metadata

-The submissing of the VAT return requires an XML file containg metadata.
-This file must be according to the XSD below.
+The submission of the VAT return requires an XML file containg metadata.
+This file must be according to the XSD for submission.

 [no.skatteetaten.fastsetting.avgift.mvamvameldinginnsending.v1.0.xsd](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/documentation/informasjonsmodell/xsd/no.skatteetaten.fastsetting.avgift.mvamvameldinginnsending.v1.0.xsd)